ros/genmsg/doc/index.rst

 genmsg:  generating code from ros .msg format
 =============================================

-Project ``genmsg`` exists in order to decouple code generation from .msg format files from the parsing of these files and from impementation details of the build system (project directory layout, existence or nonexistence of utilities like ``rospack``, values of environment variables such as ``ROS_PACKAGE_PATH``): i.e. none of
+Project ``genmsg`` exists in order to decouple code generation from .msg & .srv format files from the parsing of these files and from impementation details of the build system (project directory layout, existence or nonexistence of utilities like ``rospack``, values of environment variables such as ``ROS_PACKAGE_PATH``): i.e. none of